 The Form and Style Review is conducted by Walden University’s Form and Style editors and is one of the 7 Stages of Approval during the capstone process.
 Each dissertation, doctoral study, and project study (capstone) at Walden University will go through this process.
 The Form and Style Review occurs once the committee has approved the final document and the URR passes it on to our team.

-Dissertation editors will provide a student with a review of their document.
+Editors will provide a student with a review of their document.
 The review will be focused on APA Style (including writing style, citations, references, and tables and figures), scholarly tone, voice, and Walden and Proquest document formatting requirements.
 Using MS Word Track Changes, we begin by completing a line edit of the first chapter or section of the capstone.
 We then conduct a review of 10-15 pages of each remaining chapter or section.
 Following that, we line edit the first few pages of the references as well as check the formatting and information contained in the appendices.
-We will also format tables and figures according to APA Style.
+We will also model how to format tables and figures according to APA Style.

 When we return the document, we will include a cover letter where we explain the general types of changes that we have implemented, as well as general comments for improvement going forward.
 We also include a Form and Style Checklist to help the student with any other changes that may need to be made.

 The Form and Style Review is an official step in the doctoral capstone approval process.
 After the committee approves the completed doctoral capstone study, the URR will release it for review by the Form and Style editors.
 The editors read through a large portion of the study for formatting and style, offering suggestions for revision to improve the writing and make sure that the document conforms to both APA and Walden specifications.